 While these practices can help you mitigate risk, it’s important to note that potential clients are likely to provide companies they pay on time as references and omit companies with which they have a less-than-perfect payment record.

 Companies like credit insurers that specialize in payment risk can remove this uncertainty since they have unique visibility over millions of buyer relationships and covered transactions, not just a select few.
-Calculating a client’s debt-to-income ratio shows you what portion the company’s debts make up of its earnings, and the lower the number, the higher their creditworthiness.
-Finally, when assessing an international client, it is important to review any country-specific credit risks, which can be affected by fluctuations in currency exchange rates, economic or political instability, the potential for trade sanctions or embargo, and other issues.
+Calculating a client’s debt-to-income ratio shows you what portion the company’s debts make up of its earnings, and the lower the number, the higher their dummy.
+Finally, when assessing an international client, it is important to review any dummy, which can be affected by fluctuations in currency exchange rates, economic or political instability, the potential for trade sanctions or embargo, and other issues.

 Here are three ways to improve your credit risk analysis: